HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 Step 5: Apply New Grass Seed

 Now that the bare spot is ready, it’s time to lay down your new seed.
-Knowing how to plant grass seed in bare spots is getting the proper seed density.
-Like planting a garden, a good rule of thumb regarding seeding density is to get about 15 seeds in every square inch of bare ground.
+The key to planting grass seed in bare spots is getting the proper seed density.

 To approximate this, mark out a square inch and spread 15 seeds within it, then use that as a visual guide for how thickly to spread the seed on the rest of the patch.